navis-org/navis-flybrains/README.md

 /Library/Frameworks/R.framework/Versions/3.6/Resources/library/nat.flybrains/extdata/mirroringregistrations: 5 CMTK | 0 H5 transforms
 /Users/philipps/Library/Application Support/R/nat.jrcbrains: 0 CMTK | 5 H5 transforms
 ```

-## External dependencies
-In order to use some of these transforms, you will need to have
-[CMTK](https://www.nitrc.org/projects/cmtk/) installed and its `streamxform`
-script where `navis` can find it.
-Normally this should happen automatically on
-install.

 ## Acknowledgements
 Critically based on `nat.flybrains` and `nat.jrcbrains` by Greg Jefferis